Mental Health Facilities Sonoma County, CA

 Sonoma County Behavioral Health Community Mental Health Centers

-Sonoma County Behavioral Health Community Mental Health Centers is a mental health treatment center in Sonoma County, CA, located at 5350 Old Redwood Highway, Suite 600, 94954 zip code area.
-Sonoma County Behavioral Health Community Mental Health Centers provides telemedicine/telehealth and outpatient treatment.
-Sonoma County Behavioral Health Community Mental Health Centers offers couples/family therapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
-Sonoma County Behavioral Health Community Mental Health Centers also supports people with PTSD, people with trauma and seniors or older adults.
-Additional services at Sonoma County Behavioral Health Community Mental Health Centers consist of supported housing, vocational rehabilitation services and suicide prevention services.
+Sonoma County Behavioral Health Community Mental Health Centers is a mental health facility in Sonoma County, CA, located at 5350 Old Redwood Highway, Suite 600, 94954.
+Sonoma County Behavioral Health Community Mental Health Centers provides outpatient treatment and telemedicine/telehealth.
+Sonoma County Behavioral Health Community Mental Health Centers provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
+Sonoma County Behavioral Health Community Mental Health Centers also supports seniors or older adults, people with serious mental illness and people with PTSD.
+Some other services available at Sonoma County Behavioral Health Community Mental Health Centers include chronic disease/illness management, psychosocial rehabilitation services and illness management and recovery.

 Learn More